Immigration to Mexico: Korean

 A more recent wave (late 20th and early 21st century) of Korean immigrants have arrived as merchants and skilled labourers.
 Modern immigrants can be found in large cities (Mexico City, Monterrey, Querétaro), while Korean descendants are most numerous in the coastal regions like Baja California, Sonora, Guerrero, Veracruz, Campeche, Yucatán and Quintana Roo.
-According to INM, in 2009 there were 5,518 South Koreans and 481 North Koreans living in México.
+According to INM, in 2009 there were 5,518 South Koreans and 481 North Koreans living in Mexico.
 There are an estimated 40,000 descendants of Korean henequen workers.

 Chinese

 Chinese-Mexican family expelled from Mexico to Macau during WWII.
 Anti-Chinese sentiment in Mexico started in the 1920s and lasted until the 1960s.

 The story of Chinese immigration to Mexico extends from the late 19th century to the 1930s.
 By the 1920s, there was a significant population of Chinese nationals, with Mexican wives and Chinese-Mexican children.
 Most of these were deported in the 1930s to the United States and China with a number being repatriated in the late 1930s and in 1960.
 Smaller groups returned from the 1930s to the 1980s.
 The two main Chinese-Mexican communities are in Mexicali and Mexico City but few are of pure Chinese blood.

 The city of Mexicali in Baja California has the largest Chinese population in Mexico and the largest Chinatown called La Chinesca.
 The culture and language from the mainly Cantonese and Mandarin-speaking peoples are evident in the food, architecture, and everyday life in Mexico City.
 The Chinese entered the nation in the 19th century to build railroads, and many xenophobic acts were taken against them because Mexico preferred European immigrants.

 According to the 2010 Census there are 6,655 Chinese immigrants living in Mexico.